masteranonime/masteranime-dl/README.md

 If you desire different mirror support, please create an issue requesting it.

 The cookies that get injected into the page are used to ensure mirror and quality selection.
+These cookie settings only represent the defaults, however.
+If your chosen mirror / quality don't exist, the site will default to the first option in the available list.

 The default mirror is `mp4upload` and default quality `480p`, subbed.
-If you wish to change this, you will need to follow these steps:
+If you wish to change this script behavior, you will need to follow these steps:

 1. Navigate to any video page.
 1. Select the mirror and quality you desire.